IAIK/CrySIL/README.md

 #### MECHANISM:
   An object for representing different implemented mechanisms and their parameters.
   A MECHANISM Object can be mapped to SkyTrust Mechanism identifiers by the PKCS11SkyTrustMapper Class

+##PKCS11 part
-##The PKCS11 part consists mainly of the following classes:
+The PKCS11 part consists mainly of the following classes:
 #### JAVApkcs11Interface
 #### ResourceManager(RM)
   Singleton, manages the Slots